Follonica, Toscana, Italy

 I can teach you how to make tiramisù, pesto, sugo alla bolognese, purée, and the cooking point of pasta "al dente".

-I can teach you how to take a good photo.
+I can teach you how to take a good photo or to make a good video.

 I can teach how to fix a furniture or an electric device in the house.